sensationmm/socket/packages/apps/www/src/content/blog/what-could-the-energy-industry-be-doing-to-better-help-vulnerable-customers.md

   heroBackground: PrimaryPattern
 content:
   body: >-
-    However, looking after a household’s energy is not something that is easy for everybody.
+    looking after a household’s energy is not something that is easy for everybody.
 There are many vulnerable people in the UK who struggle to set up and maintain this essential service.
 Millions of Britons are in fuel poverty alone.